Equality and Relationship

 The lesson from Jerry is that revenge may sound sweet, but we only harm ourselves, and the biggest harm falls on us and others who did not deserve it.
 Revenge prepares nothing; it only makes us lose more.

 Time to direct your *own* life.
-Let's apply the 'Jerry Method.'
+Let's apply the 'Forgiveness Method.'

 "You were betrayed badly by a partner/friend.
-Your instinct is to let them repay for the pain they cause (a 'Avenge Weapon')."
+Your instinct is to let them pay for the pain they cause (a 'Avenge Weapon')."

 How are you feeling after this 'Reel'?